Military of the Ottoman Empire: Classical Army (1451–1606)

 By the siege of Constantinople in 1453, the Ottomans had large enough cannons to batter the walls of the city, to the surprise of the defenders.
 The Dardanelles Gun was designed and cast in bronze in 1464 by Munir Ali.
 The Dardanelles Gun was still present for duty more than 340 years later in 1807, when a Royal Navy force appeared and commenced the Dardanelles Operation.
-Turkish forces loaded the ancient relics with propellant and projectiles, then fired them at the British ships.
+Turkish forces loaded the ancient relics with propellant and projectiles, and then fired them at the British ships.
 The British squadron suffered 28 casualties from this bombardment.

 The musket first appeared in the Ottoman Empire by 1465.
 Damascus steel was later used in the production of firearms such as the musket from the 16th century.
-At the Battle of Mohács in 1526, the Janissaries equipped with 2000 muskets "formed nine consecutive rows and they fired their weapons row by row," in a "kneeling or standing position without the need for additional support or rest."
-The Chinese later adopted the Ottoman kneeling position for firing.
+At the Battle of Mohács in 1526, the Janissaries equipped with 2000 muskets "formed 8 consecutive rows and they fired their weapons row by row," in a "kneeling or standing position without the need for additional support or rest."
+The Chinese attempted to adopt the Ottoman kneeling position for firing.
 In 1598, Chinese writer Zhao Shizhen described Turkish muskets as being superior to European muskets.

 The marching band and military band both have their origins in the Ottoman military band, performed by the Janissary since the 16th century.

 Reform on Classical Army (1606–1826)

 The main theme of this period is reforming the Janissaries.
-The Janissary corps were originally made up of enslaved young Christian boys, generally from the western Balkans, who were forced to convert to Islam and were educated in military matters under the Ottoman Empire.
-During the 15th and 16th Centuries they became known as the most efficient and effective military unit in Europe..By 1570 born Muslims were accepted into the Janissaries corps and by the 17th century most would be born Muslims.
-According to Jason Goodwin in the 17th and 18th centuries most Janissaries were Muslim Albanians.
+The Janissary Corps was originally made up of enslaved young Christian boys, generally from the western Balkans, who were forced to convert to Islam and were educated in military matters under the Ottoman Empire.
+During the 15th and 16th Centuries, they became known as the most efficient and effective military unit in Europe.
+By 1570 born Muslims were accepted into the Janissaries Corps and by the 17th century most would be born Muslims.
+According to Jason Goodwin in the 17th and 18th centuries, most Janissaries were Muslim Albanians.

 Aside from the Janissary infantry, there was also the Sipahi Cavalry.
 They were, however, different from the Janissaries in that they had both military and administrative duties.
-The Janissaries were tied strictly to being able to perform military duties at any time, however the Sipahi were treated differently primarily in that they got their income from the land that was given to them from the Sultan under the timariot system.
-Within these agricultural lands, the Sipahi were in charge of collecting the taxes which would serve as their salary.
-At the same time they were responsible for maintaining peace and order there.
+The Janissaries were tied strictly to being able to perform military duties at any time, however, the Sipahi were treated differently primarily in that they got their income from the land that was given to them by the Sultan under the timariot system.
+Within these agricultural lands, the Sipahi were in charge of collecting the taxes that would serve as their salary.
+At the same time, they were responsible for maintaining peace and order there.
 They were also expected to be able to serve in the military whenever the Sultan deemed their service necessary.

 In 1621, the Chinese Wu Pei Chih described Ottoman muskets that used a rack-and-pinion mechanism, which was not known to have been used in any European or Chinese firearms at the time.